-The keyword DATA QUALITY_ID indicates whether the lines of an image were completely acquired (value 0) or the image is incomplete and lines are missing (value 1).
-The number of missing lines is given in the Rosetta mission specific keyword ROSETTA:CAM MISSING_LINES (see Table 14).
+The keyword DATA\QUALITY\ID indicates whether the lines of an image were completely acquired (value 0) or the image is incomplete and lines are missing (value 1).
+The number of missing lines is given in the Rosetta mission specific keyword ROSETTA:CAM MISSING\LINES (see Table 14).

-The keyword ROSETTA:CAM DATA VALID with the possible values OK or NOT OK reports the result of a periodic instrument health check which is included in the science telemetry data.
+The keyword ROSETTA:CAM\DATA\VALID with the possible values OK or NOT\OK reports the result of a periodic instrument health check which is included in the science telemetry data.
 This error flag is set, for example, if the instrument CCD temperature is not within the performance range of [-25°C,0°C].
 This is the case for a large fraction of the images taken during the comet escort phase.
 However, the lower temperatures measured are still within the operating range and do not affect the image quality.

 Instrument temperatures are extracted from housekeeping telemetry (see Section 3.1).
-If for a given image acquisition time no housekeeping information is available in an interval of ± 1 minute the values are reported as "UNK" in the keyword INSTRUMENT_TEMPERATURE.
+If for a given image acquisition time no housekeeping information is available in an interval of $\pm 1$ minute, the values are reported as "UNK" in the keyword INSTRUMENT\TEMPERATURE.

-4.4 Observation Type
+4.4 Target Name and Observation Type

-The keyword OBSERVATION TYPE was used in the label files in order to provide information about the purpose of the images acquired.
-The values of the keyword are as follows:
+The used values of the TARGET\NAME keyword and the corresponding TARGET\TYPE are summarised in Table 7.
+The keyword OBSERVATION\TYPE was used in the label files in order to provide information about the purpose of the images acquired.
+The values of this keyword are as follows:

-NAVIGATION IMAGE
+• NAVIGATION IMAGE